Simple Venezuelan food recipes: Arepas and cachapas (videos)

 Arepas and cachapas: What are they?

-Arepas are like a thicker tortilla, made with flour and/or ground corn dough.
+Arepas are like thicker tortillas, made with flour and/or ground corn dough.
 Sometimes even coconut is added to the mix!
 While they are one of the most popular Venezuelan dishes, arepas are also part of Dominican cuisine and Puerto Rican fast food.

 simple Venezuelan food recipes, arepas